lisawagner/easy-eats/README.md

 On the landing page, viewers can immediately see recipe cards.
 No need to dig through long-winded ad copy to locate the desired recipe.
 When the user clicks on one of the recipe cards, it takes them to a detailed component page, with all the ingredients and recipe details.

 New recipes can be added easily with the 'new recipe' component.
-(Todo: add auth routes so only subscribed users can add recipes.
-Any site viewer can see the completed cards and details to make Easy Eats recipes, subscription req'd for adding new recipes.)
+Site viewers can see the completed cards and details to make Easy Eats recipes, - add login req'd for adding new recipes.

+[Todo: add auth routes so only subscribed users can add recipes.]

 The new recipes component will also feature an easy way to add ingredients to the recipe card.